odinuv/web/en/apv/articles/html/index.md

 (use the *View source* function), so do not put any secrets in comments.

 ### HTML Elements
-HTML elements represent parts of the text document.
-A `p` element represents a paragraph in text, a `table` elements represents a table, etc.
+HTML elements represent parts of a text document.
+A `p` element represents a paragraph in a text, a `table` elements represents a table, etc.
 HTML elements are organized into a hierarchial structure.
 A HTML document is a text document in which this structure is recorded.
 Elements are written down using **tags**: